Lawrence Freedman

-Sir Lawrence David Freedman, KCMG, CBE, PC, FBA (born 7 December 1948) is a British academic, historian and author with specialising in foreign policy, international relations and strategy.
+Sir Lawrence David Freedman, KCMG, CBE, PC, FBA (born 1948) is a British academic, historian and author specialising in foreign policy, international relations and strategy.
 He has been described as the "dean of British strategic studies" and was a member of the Iraq Inquiry.
 He is an Emeritus Professor of War Studies at King's College London.

 Life

-Freedman was educated at Whitley Bay Grammar School, the University of Manchester (BA), University of York (BPhil), and University of Oxford, where he was a student of Nuffield College (Fellow 1974–75) and the Faculty of Social Studies.
+Freedman, who is of Jewish heritage, was educated at Whitley Bay Grammar School, the University of Manchester (BA), University of York (BPhil), and University of Oxford, where he was a student of Nuffield College (Fellow 1974–75) and the Faculty of Social Studies.
 His DPhil thesis, submitted in 1975, was The definition of the Soviet threat in strategic arms decisions of the United States: 1961–1974.
 He also then held a part-time lectureship at Balliol College.

 Career

 Freedman held positions at the International Institute for Strategic Studies and Royal Institute of International Affairs (Chatham House) before he was appointed, in 1982, Professor of War Studies at King's College London.
 He was head of the department until 1997.
 In 2000, he was the first head of the college's School of Social Science and Public Policy.
 From 2003 to December 2013, he was a Vice Principal at King's College London.
 He retired from King's in December 2014.
 He was appointed a Fellow of the college in 1992.
-He was appointed a Visiting Professor at the University of Oxford in the Blavatnik School of Government in 2015.
+He was appointed a visiting professor at the University of Oxford in the Blavatnik School of Government in 2015.

-Freedman contributed to the preparation of the 1999 Chicago speech in which Tony Blair set out the 'Blair doctrine'.
+Freedman helped to prepare the 1999 Chicago speech in which Tony Blair set out the 'Blair doctrine'.

 Freedman was the official historian of the Falklands campaign, and author of The Official History of the Falklands Campaign, published in two volumes (London: Routledge, 2006).

 Freedman's principal areas of interest include contemporary defence and foreign policy issues.
 He has written extensively on nuclear strategy and the cold war, as well as commentating regularly on contemporary security issues, and provides book reviews for Foreign Affairs.
 His recent books include an Adelphi Paper on The Revolution in Strategic Affairs, an edited book on Strategic Coercion, an illustrated book on the Cold War, a collection of essays on British defence policy, and Kennedy's Wars that covers the major crises of the early 1960s over Berlin, Cuba, and Vietnam.
 Kennedy's Wars was a Silver Medal Winner of the Arthur Ross Prize, awarded by the Council on Foreign Relations in New York City.
 In addition, a book on deterrence was published in 2004.
 A Choice of Enemies: America Confronts the Middle East (New York: PublicAffairs, 2008), won the 2009 Lionel Gelber Prize and the 2009 Duke of Westminster's Medal for Military Literature.
 Strategy: A History (New York: Oxford University Press, 2013) was named as one of the best books of 2013 by the Financial Times and was awarded the W J McKenzie Book Prize by the Political Studies Association.